jerry75916/jerry75916/DomPractice/readme.md

 This app was created following the Udemy course of Jonas Schmedtmann,

-You can see the app in action at this Web
+You can see the app in action at this <a href="https://jerry75916.github.io/DomPractice/index.html">Web</a>